| | | |

 | | |

-The 1999 re-release by TDI, now featuring a completely different cover artwork, includes this bonus track, too, though it was not mentioned in the track listing of the first pressing.
+| | | The 1999 re-release by TDI, now featuring a completely different cover artwork, includes Quasar as bonus track, too, though this is not mentioned in the track listing of the first pressing.
 The track listing was then corrected with the second pressing (click on image on the left to see a larger scan of the back insert of both pressings).

 In March 2009 the album was re-released with different cover design as part of an extensive digipack series (consisting of a total of more than 60 CD and DVD releases) by the Germany based Membran record label; though not featured in the track listing on the digipack back side, this release does include Quasar as well. |